asadovsky/cdb/misc/design.md

 Client-to-server messages:
 - Subscribe: {}
 - Unsubscribe: {}
-- Upsert: {key, type, valueDelta}
+- Patch: {key, dtype, valueDelta}
-- Delete: {key}

 Server-to-client messages:
+- SubscribeResponse: {agentId, clientId}
-- Value: {key, type, value}
+- Value: {key, dtype, value}
-- Patch: {key, type, valueDelta}
+- Patch: {agentId, isLocal, key, dtype, valueDelta}

-Semantics: When client sends Subscribe, server will send Value followed by a stream of Patches for every object.
+Semantics: When client sends Subscribe, server replies with SubscribeResponse, followed by Values for every object, followed by a never-ending stream of Patches for every object.
 Invariant: Server will never send Patch before Value for a given key.

-## Server-server communication
+## Server-server protocol

 Servers talk over WebSocket.
 As with client-server, server-server communication is message-based for now.
 Every server has an agent id, initialized to a random